 - The one percent monthly interest charge and the monthly $15 processing charge must also be factored into the monthly payment plan.
 Also, please note, there is a one-time $75 setup fee..

 - In this scenario, the homeowner will make 12 monthly payments of roughly $480, which includes the monthly interest and monthly processing fee.
-When the terms are met after 12 months, the homeowner will have paid roughly $540 in interest and processing fees.
+When the terms are met after 12 months, the homeowner will have paid roughly $780 in interest and processing fees.

 What are the next steps if I want to participate in a payment plan?